News

 In this uncertain context, another player emerged a few months ago: KoBold Metals.
 As ties improved between Kinshasa and Washington and the United States pushed for new investments in the Congolese mining sector, the California-based startup expressed interest in Manono.

 In May 2025, KoBold and AVZ announced a framework agreement aimed at moving the project forward.
 Under the terms outlined, AVZ would receive compensation in exchange for dropping its claims to the deposit.
-However, talks to finalise the deal failed.
+However, talks to finalize the deal failed.
+Consequently, AVZ, which had temporarily suspended its legal challenges during the negotiations, has since resumed its court proceedings.

 KoBold has since maintained its interest in Congolese lithium, signing another framework agreement, this time with the Congolese government, on developing Manono.
 While Kinshasa and the U.S. company have not detailed their plans for the deposit, AVZ responded by saying it would continue to defend its interests while remaining open to dialogue.